sparkflows/sparkflows-docs/docs/installation/windows-prerequisites.rst

 **Solution**

-- Download the file winutils.exe
+- Download the file winutils.exe from https://github.com/steveloughran/winutils

 - Create hadoop folder in Your System ex " C:"